chaojin101/proxy_pool_console/README.md

 return a random useful proxy "ip:port" if proxy pool has useful proxies else empty string.

-it will use token to return useful proxy evenly.
+it will use token to return useful proxies evenly.

 **GET /status**